-- Which software you used to analyze the data (e.g. SPSS or Stata)
+- Which software you used to analyze the data (e.g. SPSS, Stata or R)

-- Which statistical methods you used (e.g. two-tailed t-test, simple linear regression)
+- Which statistical tests you used (e.g. two-tailed t-test, simple linear regression)

 In qualitative research, your analysis will be based on language, images and observations (often involving some form of textual analysis).
 Specific methods might include: